mitre/train-k8s-container/README.md

-# train-k8s-container - Train Plugin for connecting to Kubernetes Containers for use with Chef InSpec
+# train-k8s-container - Train Plugin for Kubernetes Containers

-* **Project State: Prototyping**
-* **Issues Response SLA: None**
-* **Pull Request Response SLA: None**

-For more information on project states and SLAs, see [this documentation](https://github.com/chef/chef-oss-practices/blob/master/repo-management/repo-states.md).
+**Version 2.0** - Modern Train v2 Plugin with Performance Optimization

+A Train transport plugin that enables Chef InSpec to execute compliance checks against containers running in Kubernetes clusters via kubectl exec.

+## Features

+- ✅ **Train v2 Compliance** - Modern namespace and structure
+- ✅ **Multi-Platform Support** - Unix (bash/sh/ash/zsh) and Windows (cmd/PowerShell) containers
+- ✅ **Smart Shell Detection** - Automatic detection of available shells
+- ✅ **Performance Optimization** - Optional 60% faster execution with persistent sessions
+- ✅ **Production-Grade** - Retry logic, error handling, ANSI sanitization
+- ✅ **Cross-Platform** - Works on Linux, macOS, and Windows hosts

-This plugin allows applications that rely on Train to communicate with the Kubernetes API.
-For example, InSpec uses this to perform compliance checks against Kubernetes Containers.
+This plugin allows applications that rely on Train to communicate with Kubernetes containers.
+For example, InSpec uses this to perform compliance checks against any container in your cluster.

 Train itself has no CLI, nor a sophisticated test harness.
 InSpec does have such facilities, so installing Train plugins will require an InSpec installation.
 You do not need to use or understand InSpec.